Violent attack on CSD participants in Görlitz: Police are investigating!

 The events surrounding the CSD in Görlitz are not an isolated case.
 The trail of hostility and growing hatred against queer people runs through numerous CSD parades, not only in Saxony, but also nationwide.
 With hundreds of thousands of participants in cities like Berlin, Hamburg and Cologne, the parades show strong solidarity, but they are often accompanied by a large police presence.
 For example, the CSD in Bautzen was also held under police protection in order to prevent violent disruptive actions, which once again illustrates the challenging situation in which LGBTQ+ events currently find themselves, as Tagesschau reports.

-The increase in insults and assault against CSD events is particularly worrying.
-Last year a man was already attacked by a CSD in Braunschweig, which led to the decision to use additional private security forces.
-There were also incidents with right -wing radicals and homophobic statements at the Cologne CSD, which underlines the need for significant safety precautions.
+The increase in insults and physical attacks against CSD events is particularly worrying.
+Last year, a man was attacked at a CSD in Braunschweig, which led to the decision to deploy additional private security forces.
+There were also incidents of right-wing extremist and homophobic statements at the Cologne CSD, which underlines the need for significant security precautions.

 This situation not only highlights the urgency of doing more to protect and accept LGBTQ+ people, but also shows how important it is to continue this fight for equality and tolerance not only during the CSD events, but also in everyday life.
 The CSD is more than just a celebration - it is a deeply rooted symbol against discrimination and for harmonious coexistence in our society.